ssfsx17/ffpnp/Jobs/Fencer.md

 Supports:

 - 1 x Choice
+- Evasion Up - Evasion increased by Level * 0.5

 Reactions:

 - 1 x Choice
-- Riposte (1 AP) - If an attack misses you, then you counterattack.
+- Riposte (1 AP) - If an attack misses you, then you do a weapon action against the one who missed.
+The AP cost for the weapon action also applies.

 Proficiencies: